DavidStinson/test/scope-chain/README.md

 ![Hero image](./assets/hero.png)

+**Learning Objective**: Students will be able to explain how scope affects variable access.

 ## What is the scope chain?

 The scope chain is a mechanism that allows JavaScript to find variables and functions when they are referenced in code.
 It's a chain of scopes, where each scope is a collection of variables and functions accessible within that scope.

 When a variable or function is referenced in code, the JavaScript engine searches the scope chain for that variable or function, starting from the innermost scope and working its way out.
-If the variable or function is not found in any of the scopes, the engine throws a **ReferenceError**.
+If the variable or function is not found in any of the scopes, the app will crash due to a `ReferenceError`.

 ```js
 // Global scope